kanishka-linux/vinanti/README.md

 ## Sample library using Vinanti

 A sample [tvdb-async](https://github.com/kanishka-linux/tvdb-async) library is also available.
 This library allows fetching of tv series metadata from thetvdb.com in async manner as it is made available.

+## Motivation for writing the library

+Async/await is an amazing feature of python, but at the same time pretty confusing.
+Sprinkling async/await keywords all over code just for making simple url requests seems too much, and can make the code difficult to understand at times.
+Besides, trying to use async feature in a totally synchronous codebase is a recipe for disaster.
+So, for quite some time, I was thinking of async http request library in which users don't have to worry about async/await syntax..
+In the process of exploring this idea, I ended up writing async HTTP client (using existing libraries), that doesn't require any knowledge of async functionality of python at the level of api.

+### To whom can this library be useful?

++ This library is mainly useful to those who prefer writing synchronous code but are interested in making asynchronous HTTP requests by taking advantage of async/await feature of python.

+### How async is achieved?

+There are two ways, in which async has been achieved in this library.

+1. **Using combination of ThreadPool/ProcessPool executor and async/await:** This is the default mode and doesn't require any dependency.
+Concurrency can be achieved using both threads or processes.
+It uses python's default urllib.request module for fetching web resources.
+One can also call this mode as **pseudo async**.

++ In this mode, asyncio's event loop, which also manages scheduling of tasks in this library, executes tasks in the executor [in background](https://docs.python.org/3/library/asyncio-eventloop.html#asyncio.AbstractEventLoop.run_in_executor).
+Tasks executed in the executor are not thread safe, therefore care has been taken for maintaining complete separation between request objects passed to them.
+About callbacks, they are executed once a task completes its execution.
+Callbacks are the main mechanism through which one receives response object in this library.

++ It is mostly good for small number of async requests.
+It is default mode, but it can be also activated by setting backend='urllib' while making any request.

+2. **Using aiohttp:** Using aiohttp as backend, **real async** can be achieved.
+Users need to install aiohttp using command:

+        $ (sudo) pip/pip3 install aiohttp

+    and then need to setup backend='aiohttp' during initialization of Vinanti.
+By using aiohttp as backend, one can easily fire 1000+ requests without breaking a sweat, and all of them will be handled in one sigle thread.
+Only make sure to keep some time duration between successive requests to same domain using **wait** parameter, in order to not to abuse any web based service.

 ## About word Vinanti